YongoDavid/Demo-2024-June/README.md

 more grind more shine!!!.
-i still need to link my clinet side and server side for my portfolio. and then host the Server side.
+i still need to link my clinet side and server side for my portfolio. and then host the Server side. only me will make my portfolioo have a server side.